safae-ahb/Bike-Warehouse-SQL-Project./README.md

    - Identified products with the highest sales quantities and total sales revenue.

      ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Highest%20sales%20quantities.PNG)

+The top-performing product is BX-1013 (Category BX) with a metric of 510, while the lowest is RC-1051 (Category RC) with a metric of 154.
+Category BX stands out with several high-performing products, including BX-1013 (510) and BX-1015 (329).
+Category RC shows more variation, with RC-1055 (315) and RC-1051 (154), the lowest value in the dataset.
+Category CC also has a mix, with CC-1023 (440) being the highest in its category.

  - Identified products with the highest total sales revenue.

     ![image alt]( https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Highest%20total%20sales%20revenue..PNG)

+   The top-performing product is EB-1137 (Category EB) with 345,625, and the lowest is BX-1016 (Category BX) with 10,606.75.
+   Category EB leads with products like EB-1137 and EB-1134 .
+Category RC has strong performers like RC-1054 (221,334.75) but also lower ones like RC-1051 (63,412.125).
+Category BX shows a mix, with BX-1013 (37,716) being the highest and BX-1016 (10,606.75) the lowest.

 - **Sales Performance by Product Category**: